Redeemer COVID-19 Updates

 All others are invited to park in the 4th Street lot or the parking deck.

 The 4th Street lot is now a paid lot (but free for Redeemer members/visitors).
 You do NOT need a ticket to park on Sunday morning.
+The lot does revert to a paid lot at 4 PM on Sundays.
 One of our safety staff will be present in the 4th Street lot in case you have any questions.

 The parking garage will be open for free church parking on Sunday mornings.
 Please take a ticket when you enter the garage AND bring it with you.
 Our safety staff will be distributing the special stickers you will need to affix to your parking ticket in order to exit the lot after worship without paying the parking free.

 You are encouraged to participate fully (kneel, stand, speak responses, etc.).
-Our music will be led either by our organist and a fully vaccinated choir, who will be masked and seated in the balcony, or by our jazz trio, who will be physically distanced from the congregation.
+Our music will be led either by our organist and a fully vaccinated choir or by our jazz trio.

 Current COVID-19 Protocols at Redeemer

-What are the new service times and formats?
+What are the current service times and formats?

 Our 9am service features the music of our jazz trio and the 11am service features the Redeemer choir and organ.